Eid-ul-Fitr 2025 holiday, last day of fiscal year: Are banks, income tax offices, insurers open on March 31? | Mint

 This year, the last day of the financial year coincides with Eid-ul-Fitr celebrations.
-Hence, people must be curious to know whether all the major financial institutions, such as banks and income tax departments, will open or close on March 31, 2025.
+Many are likely wondering whether all the major financial institutions, such as banks and income tax departments, will be open or closed on March 31, 2025.

-The Reserve Bank of India in a circular issued on March 17, informed that all the banks will remain open on March 31, 2025.
-Previously, this day was marked as a holiday in several parts of the country according to the RBI calendar due to Id-ul-Fitr celebrations.
+The Reserve Bank of India (RBI), in a circular issued on March 17, informed that all the banks will remain open on March 31, 2025.
+Previously, this day was marked as a holiday in several parts of the country according to the RBI calendar due to Eid-ul-Fitr celebrations.

 “With a view to providing greater convenience to taxpayers, it has been decided to keep the branches of Agency banks, dealing with Government business, open for transactions on March 31, 2025 (Monday-Public Holiday),” the RBI circular read.

-The circular further added,“In order to facilitate accounting of Government receipts and payments in the current financial year itself, necessary arrangements have also been made to conduct special clearing operations across the country.
+The circular added, “In order to facilitate accounting of Government receipts and payments in the current financial year itself, necessary arrangements have also been made to conduct special clearing operations across the country.
 Special clearing will be conducted for government cheques on March 31, 2025 for which the Department of Payment and Settlement Systems (DPSS), RBI will issue necessary instructions.”

 “To facilitate completion of pending departmental work, all the Income Tax Offices throughout India shall remain open on 29th, 30th and 31st March 2025,” the Central Board of Direct Taxes (CBDT) said.

-According to the Insurance Regulatory and Development Authority of India, the offices of insurance companies will remain open from March 29 to 31 for policyholders to complete all policy-related transactions at the end of the fiscal year.
+According to the Insurance Regulatory and Development Authority of India, the offices of insurance companies will remain open from March 29 to 31 so that policyholders can complete all policy-related transactions at the end of the fiscal year.